 6. Make it easy to find and share content

-Another important prerequisite of every successful brand advocacy program is the ability for your employees and other partners to easily share internal content with their external networks.
+Another essential prerequisite of every successful brand advocacy program is giving employees and partners the ability to easily find and share internal content with their external networks.
+When content discovery feels fragmented or time‑consuming, even highly motivated advocates are less likely to participate consistently.

-The easier you make it for them to share the content on social networks, relevant groups and forums, the bigger their engagement will be.
-They should be able to share your content in a matter of seconds.
-They should be able to easily find the content relevant to them.
+The easier it is to share content across social networks, professional groups, and relevant forums, the higher participation and reach will be.
+Advocates should be able to share content in a matter of seconds and quickly identify what is relevant to their role, expertise, and audience.

 7. Spot and reward your best advocates

-Many brand advocacy programs also have relevant recognition programs in place.
-In other words, if you want to motivate your advocates to participate and make advocacy one of your core values, you should also find ways to recognize and reward them for desired behaviors and actions.
+Many brand advocacy programs also https://blog.haiilo.com/blog/5-ways-to-recognize-employees/have relevant recognition programs in place.
+Put simply, if you want to keep advocates motivated and make advocacy part of your https://blog.haiilo.com/blog/the-importance-of-company-values/>core values, you need to recognise and reward the behaviours you want to see more of.

-If you can’t easily identify your best advocates, understand which type of content resonates best with your internal audiences, and which social networks your audiences are most active on, it is impossible to improve and get the highest possible return on investment.
+If you can’t clearly identify your best advocates, understand which content formats resonate most, or see which social networks your audiences are most active on, it becomes impossible to improve performance or demonstrate return on investment.

 The Benefits of Brand Advocacy

-Let’s now take a deeper look into how marketing, sales and human resources departments can benefits from brand advocacy.
+Below, we take a closer look at how marketing, sales, and human resources teams can benefit from a well‑executed brand advocacy program.

 Marketing

-The Content Marketing Institute found that 89% of B2C marketers and 92% of B2B marketers use social media platforms as their primary channel for content distribution.
+The Content Marketing Institute reports that 89% of https://contentmarketinginstitute.com/wp-content/uploads/2016/09/2017_B2B_Research_FINAL.pdf>B2C marketers and 92% of B2B marketers rely on social media as a primary channel for content distribution.
+Advocacy complements this effort by improving visibility and engagement without increasing paid spend.

 Sales

-• 20% to 50% of purchasing decisions are are driven by peer-to-peer marketing.
+• A substantial proportion of purchasing decisions are influenced by peer‑to‑peer recommendations and professional networks.

 Human Resources